hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

 ## Constrained vs. unconstrained

-**Constrained** refers to a component or pattern that is wrapped within a container element, while **unconstrained** refers to components that exist at the page level.
+The term **constrained** refers to a component or pattern that is wrapped within a container element, while **unconstrained** refers to components that exist at the page level.

 - **Constrained**
     - Dialogs and modals